Reprinted from KPBS – Full article here

 SAN DIEGO — The spotlight turned on front-runners Nathan Fletcher and Kevin Faulconer during a debate today in which San Diego’s mayoral candidates were allowed to ask a question of each other.

-Fletcher, a former assemblyman who left the Republican Party last year to become an independent and eventually re-registered as a Democrat, was asked about changing positions.
+Fletcher, a former assemblyman who left the Republican Party last year to become an independent and eventually re-registered as a Democrat, was asked about changing positions and study today.
 Faulconer, a city councilman, was questioned on whether he regretted not spending more money on the San Diego Police Department and whether the city had a structural budget deficit.

 Faulconer asked Fletcher if voters can trust him after he changed positions about city employee pensions.